 Many of the dogs that are slaughtered in Indonesia are stolen family pets.
 One of the most horrific parts of the dog meat trade is that the animals often must watch on as other dogs are dragged away from the cages and brutally slaughtered in public markets, whilst they wait their turn.

-HSI joined the Dog Meat-Free Indonesia coalition alongside Jakarta Animal Aid Network, Animal Friends Jogja and Change for Animals Foundation to launch a campaign to end this trade.
+HSI is a founding member of the Dog Meat-Free Indonesia coalition which comprises Jakarta Animal Aid Network, Animal Friends Jogja, Animals Asia and Four Paws, and was launched to campaign for an end this trade.
 By August of 2018, the Indonesian Government pledged to end the dog meat trade across the country.
-This was a major milestone in our fight to end the dog meat trade, however there is a way to go before the ban is enacted and enforced throughout the country.
+This was a major milestone in our fight to end the dog meat trade, but we are yet to see a nationwide ban materialise.
+In the meantime, we continue to work locally and so far have achieved 21 cities and regencies going dog meat free across Indonesia.

-Indonesia’s dog meat trade is also threatening to undo all of the country’s hard work towards achieving rabies-free status by 2020.
+Indonesia’s dog meat trade is also threatening to undo all of the country’s hard work towards achieving rabies-free status.
 The World Health Organisation has explicitly highlighted the trade in dogs for human consumption as a contributing factor to the spread of rabies with its devastating impact on human and animal health.

 Dog Meat-Free Indonesia is raising global awareness about the trade, and lobbying local and central governments to strengthen animal cruelty laws and end the dog meat trade across the whole country.
 The campaign is of particular interest to our supporters, as the trade is happening on Australia’s doorstep.